psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 ```

 ## Installing Elasticsearch
 We'll install Elasticsearch first, because Logstash and Kibana are dependent on Elasticsearch.
-When you install each component of the stack, the install will automatically create service users for running the different service.
+When you install each component of the stack, the install will automatically create service users for running the different components.

 Import the Elasticsearch PGP key and install Elasticsearch from the APT repository by following this excellent guide;
 * [https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) (also make sure to install `wget` and `apt-transport-https`).